triton-inference-server/tensorflow_backend/README.md

 * `TF_INIT_OPS_FILE`: This parameter specifies the name of the file in JSON format that contains the [initialization operations](https://www.tensorflow.org/api_docs/python/tf/compat/v1/global_variables_initializer).
 The JSON file must have a single element named 'init_ops' which describes the list of initialization operations.
-This file must be stored in the model directory.
-The model directory structure should look like below:
+This file can be stored in the model version folder or in the model directory.
+If it is provided in both locations, the model version folder takes precedence over the one provided in the model folder.
+If it is provided in the model version folder, the directory structure should look like below:

 ```
 |-- 1
-|   `-- model.graphdef
+|   |-- model.graphdef
-|-- config.pbtxt
-`-- init_ops.json
+|   `-- init_ops.json
+`-- config.pbtxt
 ```

 Below is an example of the contents of the `init_ops.json` file.